-Step 06: Now Save All Changes you made to router’s Wireless Settings.
+Step 06: Now Save All Changes you made to the router’s Wireless Settings.

-Note 01: You can use the same name for ‘Wireless Network Name’ for both 2.4GHz and 5GHz wireless network mode.
+Note 01: You can use the same name for ‘Wireless Network Name’ for both 2.4GHz and 5GHz wireless network modes.

-Note 02: You can enable MU-MIMO if available for your 5GHz wireless mode.
+Note 02: You can enable MU-MIMO for your 5GHz wireless mode.
 It will enhance your wireless speed and internet connection speed.

-After making all the above changes to my router settings my Mac stopped dropping connection and I did not found any compatibility issue between my Mac and TP-Link router.
+After making all the above changes to my router settings, my Mac stopped dropping connection, and I did not find any compatibility issue between my Mac and TP-Link router.

 Thanks & Regards